nx-lr/protea/readme.md

 This document is an informal guide the Protea's language structured in a way that you can read from anywhere and still understand.
 It is meant for implementation authors, and those who want to contribute and help me improve Protea.
 This is not meant to be a tutorial or introductory guide to the language, but rather something you would consult if you have questions about the language and its concepts.

 This is not a complete reference or a tutorial, but rather something you consult if you have any questions about the language.
-I will introduce bits and pieces of the core Protea language and its syntax as I go.
+We will introduce bits and pieces of the core Protea language and its syntax as we go.

 ## Hello World!